Pink Avenue Gives Back

-COVID has illuminated the deep inequities in the society we live in,
+COVID has illuminated the deep inequities in the society we live in,especially for women.

 "Although the Pandemic has turned my industry upside down, it was so apparent that now is the time to do as much as one can to support those who have absolutely no means to do so.
 My life's work has been about women, so I chose a women's shelter to support.
 Through your much appreciated support during this pandemic, I am able to give back through canadahelps.org.
 Thank you so much!"